-A defendant can apply for an order that the plaintiff must pay a sum of money as security for the defendant's costs.
-Security may be ordered in a variety of circumstances, including where the plaintiff:
+A defendant (including a defendant to a counterclaim) can apply for an order that the plaintiff must pay a sum of money as security for the defendant's costs.
+Security may be ordered, if the court thinks it just to do so, in a variety of circumstances, including where the plaintiff:

-• is ordinarily resident outside the jurisdiction;
+- is ordinarily resident outside the jurisdiction and the defendant is likely to incur additional costs in enforcing any costs awards against the plaintiff or where there is a real risk of non-enforcement of any costs award; - has failed to state its address in the writ or stated it incorrectly; - changed its address during the course of proceedings in order to evade the consequences of litigation; - has no business or assets in the jurisdiction;

-- has failed to state its address in the writ or stated it incorrectly; - changed its address during the course of proceedings in order to evade the consequences of litigation; - has no business or assets in the jurisdiction; - is a Cayman Islands company which, there is reason to believe, has insufficient assets to pay the costs of the defendant should the defendant succeed at trial; or - is a nominal plaintiff (other than one suing in a representative capacity) suing on behalf of another person and there is reason to believe that that person will be unable to pay costs of the defendant.
+- is a Cayman Islands company which, there is reason to believe, has insufficient assets to pay the costs of the defendant should the defendant succeed at trial; or - is a nominal plaintiff (other than one suing in a representative capacity) suing on behalf of another person and there is reason to believe that that person will be unable to pay costs of the defendant.